-6.13.3 Fuel—Approximately 340 L of Haltermann HF2021 EEE test fuel7 are required for each test.
+6.13.3 Test Fuel—Approximately 340 L of Haltermann HF2021 EPA Tier 3 EEE Emission Certificate test fuel,7 are required for each test.
+(Warning—Flammable, health hazard.)

-6.13.4 Fuel Batch—ach new batch of fuel accompanied by a certificate of analysis showing that is meets the requirements shown in
+6.13.4 Fuel Batch—Ensure each new batch of fuel is accompanied by a certificate of analysis showing that is meets the requirements shown in Table A7.1.

-uel from a new batch to a laboratory’s fuel tank at anytime it meets the requirements in .
+6.13.4.1 Fuel from a new batch can be added to a laboratory’s fuel tank at anytime provided it meets the requirements in Table A7.1 – see also 6.13.4.2.